 In accordance with the Advisory Committee Report the guidelines prepared by the Heritage Councils in Victoria (and Queensland) have been summarised to assist with determining whether a heritage place meets the threshold of local significance to Port Phillip using the Hercon criteria.
 Heritage Victoria notes that local significance can mean significance to a locality and it is evident from the thematic history that St Kilda and Elwood have distinctive histories.
 Accordingly, local significance for this study can include places that are significant to the locality as well as places that may be also significant at a municipal level.
-It is noted that a place need only meet one Hercon criterion in order to meet the threshold of local significant: rather it demonstrates how the place is significant for a variety of reasons.
+It is noted that a place need only meet one Hercon criterion in order to meet the threshold of local significance.
+Meeting more than one Hercon criterion does not make the place more significant: rather it demonstrates how the place is significant for a variety of reasons.